cloudmesh/cloudmesh-manual/docs-source/source/faq/chameleon.rst

 Tethering you computer through a cell phone
 -------------------------------------------

-This will liekly not work as your cell phone company has likely some restrictions.
+This will likely not work as your cell phone company has likely some restrictions.

 Can I keep my instance running when not in use?
 -----------------------------------------------

 No you shout terminate and restart it.
-However if you initially have issues keep it running and find in the manaul how to suspend and resume it.
+However if you initially have issues keep it running and find in the manual how to suspend and resume it.
 You can also do this from horizon if you prefer.

 What is ``WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!``
 ------------------------------------------------------------

-THis is hapening when a previously used ip address is used on another vm You need to remove the ip from ~/.ssh/kown hosts by using
+This is happening when a previously used ip address is used on another vm You need to remove the ip from ~/.ssh/kown hosts by using

 ssh-keygen -R IPADDRESS